cferdinandi/gulp-boilerplate/README.md

 	* `gulp reload` automatically compiles files and applies changes using [LiveReload](http://livereload.com/).
 	* `gulp reload:docs` automatically compiles files, generates docs, and applies changes using [LiveReload](http://livereload.com/).

-### File Structure
+## File Structure

 Add your files to the appropriate `src` subdirectories.
 Gulp will process and and compile them into `dist`.

-Content in subdirectories under the `js` folder will be concatenated.
-(For example, files in `js/detects` will compile into `detects.js`.)
+* Content in subdirectories under the `js` folder will be concatenated.
+For example, files in `js/detects` will compile into `detects.js`.
 Files directly under `js` will compile individually.
-SVGs in the `svg` directory will compile into `icons.svg`
+* SVGs in the `svg` directory will compile into `icons.svg`.
+* Assets in the `assets` directory will be copied as-is into the `dist` directory.

 ```
 gulp-boilerplate/